brandenge/reading-notes/data-structures-and-algorithms.md

 # Data Structures and Algorithms

 These topics are relevant because they are fundamental topics for computer science and software engineering.
-Data Structures and algorithms impact the performance and scalability of software.
+Data Structures and algorithms impact the performance and scalability of all software.

 ### What is 1 of the more important things you should consider when deciding which data structure is best suited to solve a particular problem?